savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 7:45 AM YESSSSSSSSSSSSSSSSSSSSS I figured out how to make a disappearing bridge!!!!

 I used add_child and remove_child to do this.
 I think my main problem was that I didn't know the syntax to get the node, so this also took a bit of trial and error to figure out.

+7:51 AM I didn't test the bridge so I didn't realize it didn't add the bridge parts back, but I fixed it now :3